- Current students

 - Practical projects using a variety of hand tools, portable tools, and machines

-- Learn in Mataaho, Unitec's brand new purpose built trades building, with new top of the line machinery
+- Learn in Mataaho, Unitec’s brand new purpose built trades building, with new, top-of-the-line machinery

 - Small classes, with plenty of one-on-one time with our industry-experienced staff

-- Can serve as a pathway into further study
+- Can serve as a pathway into further study including an apprenticeship

 Qualification and what next

 Once you’ve successfully completed this programme, you’ll receive the New Zealand Certificate in Construction Trade Skills.
-From here you can enter the workforce as an apprentice trades person or work in an assistant role in the building industry.
+From here you can enter the workforce as an apprentice tradesperson or work in an assistant role in the building industry.
 You can also go onto further study in your apprenticeship with the New Zealand Certificate in Carpentry.

 For this programme, you will need the following: